Skip to content

 Difficulty: Intermediate

-Meeting point: Please arrive 15 minutes before the start of the activity – Portneuf-sur-Mer trails and sandbar
+Meeting point: Portneuf-sur-Mer, Centre d’accueil touristique du banc de sable: please arrive 15 minutes before the start of the activity

 Duration: Approximately 2h